Tom Brady Player Prop Bets for NFL Week 11 | Tampa Bay vs. New York 11/22/2021

 Matchup vs. New York

-- Brady averages 306.5 passing yards per game in two matchups against the Giants, 8.0 more yards than his over/under in Monday's game.
+- Brady averaged 306.5 passing yards per game in two matchups against the Giants, 8.0 yards higher than his over/under for Monday.

-- In his only game with a TD pass against the Giants over those games, Brady threw multiple touchdown passes.
+- Brady had one multiple-TD outing over those games against the Giants.

 - Note: Brady's stats vs. Giants date back to 2016.